 Have Earnings And Dividends Been Growing?

 Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
-If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
-With that in mind, we're encouraged by the steady growth at Columbia Banking System, with earnings per share up 4.9% on average over the last five years.
+If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
+This is why it's a relief to see Columbia Banking System earnings per share are up 5.3% per annum over the last five years.

 The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
-In the past 10 years, Columbia Banking System has increased its dividend at approximately 42% a year on average.
+In the last 10 years, Columbia Banking System has lifted its dividend by approximately 43% a year on average.
 We're glad to see dividends rising alongside earnings over a number of years, which may be a sign the company intends to share the growth with shareholders.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email firstname.lastname@example.org.